-A professional employer organization (PEO) is a simple and streamlined way to hire employees outside of your own country without running afoul of international employment laws or struggling to navigate the complexities of hiring, paying, and managing overseas employees.
-A PEO takes over the essential human resources functions, like payroll and benefits, per local laws, so you don’t have to.
+A professional employer organization (PEO) is a simple and streamlined way to hire employees in countries with complex labor markets.
+For instance, in the Netherlands, non-standard workers make up a significant portion of the workforce, with permanent employees representing less than two-thirds of the population.
+This makes it challenging to hire, pay, and manage overseas employees without running afoul of international employment laws.
+A PEO takes over the essential human resources functions, like payroll and benefits, per local laws, so you don't have to.

 Using a Netherlands PEO to manage Dutch team members as a co-employer saves your company the hassles and expense of establishing an entity in the country and learning all the ins and outs of local employment laws.
 You gain access to talent and resources that can help you grow your business without worrying about legal liabilities or contractor risk.